KLA's Options: A Look at What the Big Money is Thinking

-Analyzing the Volume and Open Interest in these contracts, it seems that the big players have been eyeing a price window from $520.0 to $850.0 for KLA during the past quarter.
+Taking into account the Volume and Open Interest on these contracts, it appears that whales have been targeting a price range from $400.0 to $1220.0 for KLA over the last 3 months.

 Volume & Open Interest Trends